Sofia's Choice: Production

 Although there were rumors circulating at the time that her character would return, this would be Hayek's last appearance in the show.
 Something similar happened with Becki Newton, who plays in a dual role in this episode.
-Producer Silbio Horta told TV Guide that Newton would come back in future shows, but this never came not to be.
+Producer Silbio Horta told TV Guide that Newton would come back in future shows, but this never came to be.

 Newton also provided the screaming voice of Marc in the scene in which he sees the armadillo.

 A scene featuring Sofia and Amanda fighting in an elevator was deleted from the episode, but was later featured in the first season DVD.

 A website mentioned in this episode, DudeCruise.com, redirects to the official Ugly Betty website.
 This stunt would be reapeated with several other "websites" mentioned throughout the show.
 DudeCruise.com is referenced again in the episode Secretaries' Day.

 In the episode, Sofia mentions that Penélope Cruz wants to play her in a movie version of her book.
 In real life, Hayek and Cruz are best friends and Cruz has admitted that she would like to guest star on the show one day.

 This is the first of very few episodes in which the first act does not end on a close-up of Betty when transitioning to the title sequence.
 Instead, it ends on a close-up of Sofia.